Skip to main content

 The option to get a shareable link for the test plan is available on test plan summary page.

-This feature will enable improved communication with all stakeholders, allowing everyone to stay informed with the latest updates, regardless of their registration status with your company's account.
-On top of that, it promotes transparency and provides tangible evidence of your rigorous and diligent testing method.
+This feature will enhance communication with all stakeholders, allowing everyone to stay informed with the latest updates, regardless of their registration status with your company's account.
+On top of that, it promotes transparency and provides tangible evidence of your rigorous and diligent testing methods.

 Did this answer your question?